 Steps for Cleaning

-- Drain out the water from the pool completely with the help of a pump.
+- Drain out the water from the pool entirely with the help of a pump.
 If you do not have a pump, you may have to remove the water with your hands using a bucket, or pull up and tilt one side of the pool to dump the water out.

-Besides, some people use tank plug to put a drain in the plastic container.
+Besides, some people use the tank plug to put a drain in the plastic container.
 If you have other suggestions on how to empty the pool, do share them with us.

 - Dry the remaining water (that could not be drained) with towels and rags.
 It shall also help remove algae growth from the bottom of the pool.

 - Create a simple yet effective homemade cleaning solution by mixing water and bleach in the ratio of 5:1.
 So, add one part of bleach in five parts of water.
 Alternatively, you may use a combination of equal parts of white vinegar and water.